Acquisition Financing Lenders: Unleashing Business Potential | 7 Park Avenue Financial

 VALUATION AND SELLER FINANCING

-In business, owners/managers often find a situation where they can acquire another company, competitor, or strategic partner.
-The valuation price on the deal might be more than the assets can support - especially if current owners do not wish to be a part of the financing via some 'vendor take back.'
-In recent times intellectual property versus 'tangible assets' may be part of the valuation consideration.
-This type of creative financing reduces the need for personal loans or collapsing of retirement accounts, other personal assets etc
+The valuation price on the deal might be more than the assets can support—especially if current owners do not wish to participate in the financing via some 'vendor takeback.'
+In recent times, intellectual property versus 'tangible assets' may be part of the valuation consideration.
+This creative financing reduces the need for personal loans or the collapsing of retirement accounts, other personal assets, etc.

-In many cases, lender financing via a cash flow loan might not be a part of the required debt and other ratio covenants.
 A seller financing company will almost always greatly help finance your transaction, and creativity abounds in creatively structuring the 'VTB.
 'Your final structure will typically be a senior loan and a revolving credit facility supplemented by other secured or unsecured financing forms.
 Any vendor finance solutions that the seller agrees to lower your equity required to complete the deal since acquisitions involve upfront capital / down payment needs.

 For more information on the risk of acquisition financing, click here for an article by the prestigious Harvard Business Review.